 It has a really high waist, REALLY high.
 That is new for me with skirts, but I like it.
 It is easy to make and the only time (and patience) consuming part is the buttons/buttonholes front closure.
 I say that because I had to put the buttons in three times.
 The first time around I was not really into doing it and rushed through sewing the buttons on.
 This resulted in pulling and a really awful looking skirt so I just took them right off.
 I put it on the side and came back to it after two months to fix it.
 I tried again but it turned out that the buttons I used were too thick and were pulling what ever I did with the tension.
 So I tried with other buttons and they worked like a charm!

-Kew Skirt by Nina Lee Patterns
+Kew Skirt Sewing Pattern Review – Pattern by Nina Lee Patterns

 I made the skirt in the smallest size and the fit is great.
 The only thing I would change next time is a curved waistband instead of the straight one because it does gape a bit on top.
 Another consideration would be to put a zip to the side so that the buttons on the front are not functional but just decorative.
 This would make it easier and faster to sew.